survivejs/webpack-book/manuscript/loading_assets/04_loading_images.md

 ## Utilizing `srcset`

-[resize-image-loader](https://www.npmjs.com/package/resize-image-loader) allows you to generate `srcset` compatible collections of images.
+[resize-image-loader](https://www.npmjs.com/package/resize-image-loader) and [responsive-loader](https://www.npmjs.com/package/responsive-loader) allow you to generate `srcset` compatible collections of images.
 This is particularly useful with modern browsers.
 It gives more control to them over what images to load and when resulting in higher performance.

 ## Referencing to Images